-- 1. Click Start/Control Panel.
-Double-click Network Connections. - In the LAN or High-Speed Internet section, right-click the icon corresponding to your network adapter (or network bridge, if you have created one) and select Properties. - 3.
-In the General tab of the Local Area Connection Properties window, scroll through the list and highlight Internet Protocol (TCP/IP). - 4.
-Click Properties, select Obtain an IP address automatically and Obtain DNS server address automatically. - Click OK to close the windows, then exit the Control Panel.
+- Click Start/Control Panel.
+Double-click Network Connections. - In the LAN or High-Speed Internet section, right-click the icon corresponding to your wireless network connection (or to the network Bridge, if you have created one) and select Properties. - In the General tab of the Wireless Network Connection Properties window, scroll down the list, and select and highlight the Internet Protocol (TCP/IP) entry.

+Click Properties, select Obtain an IP address automatically and Obtain DNS server address automatically.

+Click OK to close the windows, then exit the Control Panel

-The Hercules Router will now be able to assign an IP address to your computer.
+The modem-router will now be able to assign an IP address to your computer.

-An IP address is a unique address assigned by the router to the computer.
+An IP address is a unique address assigned by the modemrouter to the computer.
 Each computer has its own identity, via its IP address, allowing it to be identified within the network.